-There simply isn’t anything nicer than walking through these Snow Forests on a calm and sunny late morning, taking in the pure air and radiant light.
+There simply isn’t anything nicer than walking through these snow forests on a calm and sunny late morning, taking in the pure air and radiant light.

 The section of the Winsor Trail from the parking area of Ski Santa Fe up to the saddle on Raven’s Ridge is always a bit of a test – sort of the dues you have to pay to gain entrance to the Nambe Creek watershed and the peaks beyond.
 You gain over 800 feet in less than a mile, and since the trailhead is already at 10,200 feet elevation, you generally have to make some stops to catch your breath.
-I was huffing and puffing like a steam locomotive on the Cumbres and Toltec Scenic Railroad, myself.
+I was huffing and puffing like a steam locomotive on the Cumbres and Toltec Scenic Railroad.

-Soon enough the trail levels out and you reach the saddle on the flank of Aspen Peak which marks the boundary of the vast and beautiful Pecos Wilderness.
+Soon enough, the trail levels out, and you reach the saddle on the flank of Aspen Peak, which marks the boundary of the vast and beautiful Pecos Wilderness.

 It’s at this gateway that you leave the Winsor Trail and turn right to follow the fence line along an informal trail that follows Raven’s Ridge through the trees.
 The climb is a little gentler than the switchbacks of the Winsor Trail, but there are a few more places where you’ll have to pause for breath.
-And there are no views to speak of – until you reach 11,200 feet and the tie-off point of the fence:
+And there are no views to speak of – until you reach 11,200 feet and the tie-off point of the fence.

 By the way, if you are in the mood for some real adventure, my friend Mar’ Himmerich of Celestial Guides (email@example.com) will be happy to take you skiing up there.

-To your left is the bold massif of Santa Fe Baldy, the highest peak near Santa Fe:
+To your left is the bold massif of Santa Fe Baldy, the highest peak near Santa Fe.

-It’s a perfect place to stop for a well deserved break.
-And as often happens up here in the alpine realm, with a soft fluttering, a flash of grey, and maybe a gentle whistle, you might have guests for tea:
+It’s a perfect place to stop for a well-deserved break.
+And as often happens up here in the alpine realm, with a soft fluttering, a flash of grey, and maybe a gentle whistle, you might have guests for tea.

 This is the Grey Jay, or Whiskey-Jack, the notorious camp robber who will eat out of your hand (or snatch food from it while you’re not looking).
-A pair of these birds kept an eye on me the entire time I had my snack.
+A pair of these birds kept an eye on me the entire time I ate my snack.

-Soon enough I was back in my car and cruising down NM 475 back to Santa Fe for a rendezvous with Starbucks.
+Soon enough, I was back in my car and cruising down NM 475 back to Santa Fe for a rendezvous with Starbucks.
 It was a Good Day.
 Come out and see us this winter, and have a good day of your own!